 Why Remove Your Current Insulation?

-Most homeowners don’t spend much time in their attic.
+As a homeowner, you probably don’t spend much time in your attic.
 Attics are notoriously difficult to get into and have small crawl space, so unless you are looking for those Christmas decorations you stored up there the previous year you probably don’t have a reason to go into your attic very often.